inferno-framework/inferno-framework.github.io/docs/writing-tests/fhir-validation.md

 When creating a Test Kit based on the [Inferno Template](https://github.com/inferno-framework/inferno-template), IG packages do not need to be included if the IG is available from the FHIR package server.
-If you need to validato against an unpublished IG, place the `.tgz` IG packages in `lib/YOUR_TEST_KIT_NAME/igs`.
+If you need to validate against an unpublished IG, place the `.tgz` IG packages in `lib/YOUR_TEST_KIT_NAME/igs`.
 At runtime, all IG packages in `lib/YOUR_TEST_KIT_NAME/igs` as well as those in corresponding locations in other loaded test kits, are copied to `data/igs`, and the validator accesses the